Norman Bruhn: Aftermath

 In late October 1927 Bruhn's ally, 'Snowy' Cutmore, left Sydney for his hometown of Melbourne.
 On the evening of 27 October 1927 Cutmore died in a shoot-out with his underworld rival 'Squizzy' Taylor.
 Taylor and two other men had arrived at Cutmore's mother's house in Carlton, where Cutmore lay ill in bed.
 Taylor and one of his companions entered the bedroom where a desperate gun-fight occurred, resulting in the death of Cutmore and the fatal wounding of Taylor.

-In the wake of the Carlton revolver duel and the deaths of 'Snowy' Cutmore and 'Squizzy' Taylor, police investigations determined that Taylor had been seen on the day of the shoot-out in the company of two underworld figures from Sydney, namely Tom Kelly and his younger brother 'Siddy' (both of whom had been amongst the suspects in Norman Bruhn's murder).
+In the wake of the Carlton revolver duel and the deaths of 'Snowy' Cutmore and 'Squizzy' Taylor, police investigations determined that Taylor had been seen on the day of the shoot-out in the company of two underworld figures from Sydney, namely Tom Kelly and his younger brother 'Siddy' (both of whom had been among the suspects in Norman Bruhn's murder).
 On October 29 the Kelly brothers and a third man, Norman Smith, were intercepted by police at Seymour as they were travelling back to Sydney by motor car.
 The three were arrested, returned to Melbourne and charged with vagrancy.
 The Kelly brothers and Smith were remanded in custody while police continued their enquiries, but were released on November 15 when the police withdrew the vagrancy charges and admitted that their investigations "cannot go any further".

 A criminal family legacy

-After his death Norman Bruhn's criminal legacy continued amongst his descendants through several generations.
+After his death Norman Bruhn's criminal legacy continued among his descendants through several generations.
 After her husband's death Irene Bruhn had a long-term relationship with Leslie Faure and her children, Keith and Noel, took the Faure name.
 Leslie Faure died on 9 April 1937 in Melbourne.

 In October 1943, while enlisted in the Army as a private and stationed at Cowra, the older brother Keith Norman Faure was refused a meal at the Garden of Roses café because of the lateness of the hour, to which he responded by knocking a tray from the proprietor's hands and kicking him in the stomach, assaulting an officer and smashing three plate-glass windows and the glass door.
 Faure was sentenced to six months' imprisonment and ordered to pay compensation.

 In 1942, aged eighteen, the younger brother Noel Ambrose Faure was convicted on two charges of housebreaking and stealing.
 Faure was a labourer in the shipbuilding and ship-repair industry, and a member of the Painters and Dockers Union, but also continued a criminal career.
 Faure was a talented safe-cracker.
 He married in 1950 and had three children.
 In later life Faure abandoned his criminal pursuits and worked as a slaughterman in a Footscray meatworks.
 He died in 1999.
 Faure's three sons were notorious criminals: